Sponsored

 Tomboy

 On the way to Tomboy you’ll pass through “Social Tunnel,” the supposed place where single women met their Tomboy Mine men for, well, social time (you get the idea).
-Local outfitters offer Jeep tours, but mountain biking into Tomboy from Telluride is a rewarding pursuit — even if there’s no social time along the way.
+Local outfitters offer Jeep tours, but mountain biking into Tomboy from Telluride is a rewarding pursuit.
+Listen for the chirps of nearby marmots as you explore abandoned buildings and mining relics.

 Goldfield

 The incredibly productive Portland Mine was the reason this town came to exist in the late 1800s, but unlike nearby Victor and Cripple Creek, it didn't survive the final bust.
 A union town with 3,000 citizens at its peak, it relied on the mine for jobs.
-Today, only remains of a few buildings can be seen, but very easily — right from the highway (County Road 81, about a mile north of Victor) that goes by it.
+Today, only remains of a few buildings can be seen from the highway (County Road 81, about a mile north of Victor) that goes by it.

 Alta